EnyonamAgbenorhevi/Sentiment-Analysis-NLP/README.md

 **Create a Virtual Environment:**Navigate to your project directory and create a virtual environment.

-python -m venv venv
+`python -m venv venv`
-A ctivate the environment as follows ven/Script/activate
+Activate the environment as follows `ven/Script/activate`

 **Installing Dependencies**
-After setting up your virtual environment or if you prefer to work in your local Python environment, you can install the required dependencies from the requirements.txt file.
+After setting up your virtual environment or if you prefer to work in your local Python environment, you can install the required dependencies from the requirements.txt file

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 This will install the necessary packages, including Pandas, Datasets, Scikit-Learn, Transformers, and other libraries required for the project.